syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 A simple one-time link that would provide the secret value workflow.

-To initially test my theory, I added a very straightforward handler to my personal API that would behave like most secret sharing services, but without me having to bother picking (or paying for) one until I knew this could work:
+To initially test my theory, I added a simple handler to my personal API that would behave like most secret sharing services, but without me having to bother picking (or paying for) one until I knew this could work:

 - `POST https://api.syntaqx.com/secrets` - Create a new secret
 - `GET https://api.syntaqx.com/secrets/{id}` - Retrieve a secret